AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/workfront-for-g-suite/update-wf-item-using-email-content.md

 feature: Workfront Integrations and Apps
 exl-id: 2ac392f5-98a3-4ab6-a0e3-cda378f0f68b
 ---
-# Update an [!DNL Adobe Workfront] item from G&nbsp;Suite using email content
+# Update an [!DNL Adobe Workfront] item from [!DNL G Suite] using email content

-You can update an existing project, task, or issue with information from a non-Adobe Workfront email.
+You can update an existing project, task, or issue with information from a non-[!DNL Adobe Workfront] email.

 ## Access requirements